Skip to main content

 }

-Replace YOUR_PERCIO_API_KEY with the key from your Percio dashboard (IntegrationsAgent integrations).
+Paste your real key where $API_KEY is shown (or set PERCIO_API_KEY to that value in the env block).
 Restart Cursor or reload MCP servers.
 The Percio tools should now be visible.

 Alternative — use percio login credentials

-If you’ve already run percio login on your machine, you can drop the --api-key:
+If you’ve already run percio login on your machine, you can omit the API key from config and rely on ~/.config/percio/credentials.json:

 {